 Expert Tips

 - Traditionally, this Turkish beef stew is made in clay pots called güveç.
 These pots can be used on the stove-top and inside the oven.
-However, you can also use oven-proof cookware like cast iron pans and Dutch ovens.
+However, you can also use oven-proof cookware like a Dutch oven.

 - You can use any beef cut that works well for casseroles and stews.
 Usually, the label will also give you an indication of the best way to cook the meat.
 We prefer using beef chuck and cutting it into smaller pieces.
 It becomes nice and tender after prolonged slow cooking.